libretro/docs/docs/library/dosbox-pure.md

 Using the core option `Save States Support`, rewinding can be enabled.
 Keep in mind that rewind support comes at a high performance cost.

-### Loading M3U8 files

-If the core gets loaded with a `.m3u8` file, all files listed in it will be added to the disc swap menu.
-The first image will automatically get mounted as the A: or D: drive depending on whether it is a CD or floppy disk image.

 ## Directories

 The DOSBox Pure core's library name is 'DOSBox-Pure'.